Autism Awareness Continues to Grow, But Are We Willing to Do Anything About It?

 In recent weeks there have been some bright spots of hope.
 For example, there is a possibility that the Trump administration will appoint a committee led by the heroic leader Robert F. Kennedy Jr. to investigate the safety of vaccines.
+[Note: Not surprisingly, this never happened.]
 There are also murmurs that CDC whistle blower, Dr. William Thompson, may finally be allowed to testify about corruption at the CDC.
 And there is also the recently released seven-part series, The Truth About Vaccines (by the same creators who made the series The Truth About Cancer) making rounds on the internet.
 Finally, though not autism related per se, there is the recent release of the long awaited movie about homeopathy, Just One Drop.
 (I haven’t seen it yet, but reviews so far are stellar!)

 But will any of these efforts finally make a difference?

 The problem of autism is huge, growing, and fed by financial and societal forces that are hard to overcome.
 Only the brute force willpower and efforts of families affected by autism can make the difference, and that might, unfortunately, take time.
 Indeed, nothing much has changed since I wrote my article last year about the autism epidemic.
 So I decided to rerun the bulk of it below.
 In my experience, there is no harm in repeating vital information!